 - the Chair is also a member of the Committee of Chairs of Academic Boards and Senates in NSW and the Territories, and may attend the annual national meeting of Australian Chairs of Academic Boards and Senates.

 What Do the Deputy Chairs Do?

-The two Deputy Chairs are ex officio members of the board's Standing Committee.
-They assist the Chair as required, and are the Chair's nominees on the University Academic Program Committee and the University Teaching and Learning Committee.
+The two Deputy Chairs are ex officio members of the Academic Board's Standing Committee.
+They assist the Chair as required, and are the Chair's nominees on the Curriculum Committee and the Teaching and Learning Committee.

 What do board members do?

 What Do Board Members Do?